dysemjay/dys-server-guide/guide.md

 1. Count large scale changes, usually affecting many sections.
 These should majorly alter the content of the guide.
 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V2.1.2 <TBD>-<TBD>-2017

+* Clarify phrasing in description of sv_allowdownload ConVar.
+* Correct two typos in description of sv_allowdownload ConVar.
+* TODO: Include that an FTP URL may be used for the sv_downloadurl ConVar.
+* TODO: Include that HTTP redirects will be followed, in description of sv_downloadurl ConVar.
+* TODO: Specify HTTP version in description of sv_downloadurl ConVar.

 V2.1.1 10-31-2017